KrisKasprzak/TeensyDB/README.md

 <br>
 Winbond 		25Q64JVSIQ (https://www.winbond.com/resource-files/w25q64jv%20revj%2003272018%20plus.pdf)

 This driver is intended for data acquistion systems where known data is to be stored.
 As it uses a field/record approach, data variables are stored in fields, and each measurement is stored as a record.
 The intent is to save measurements such as volts in a volt field, temperature in a temp field, etc. Hence, it's not intended for saving video, images, or "random" data.
+Because of the database scheme, you cannot change the fields unless you erase the chip first.

 If you are not familiar with fields and records, fields are the columns, and records are the rows.
 Similar to: